1224K/Robotic/README.md

           # use 'FULL_PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
           python scripts/list_envs.py

-    - Running a random agent:
+    - Launch a random agent:

           # use 'FULL_PATH_TO_isaaclab.sh|bat -p' instead of 'python' if Isaac Lab is not installed in Python venv or conda
           python scripts/view.py